Published 9 Feb 2023

 A student observation checklist is used by teachers to perform an individual or group evaluation on students regarding their behaviors and interactions within the classroom.
 Observation checks allow teachers to examine and adjust their teaching practices to cater to the learning needs of their students and determine ways to correct disruptive behaviors (if any).

-Key areas to observe in student observations are:
+Key student observations points are:

 - Academic / Instructional Behaviors – This checks for the student’s working habits and organizational skills. (e.g Does the student work carefully and neatly?
 Does he/ she follow along with instructions and tasks?
 Is he/ she attentive to instructions and tasks?)